William James Dawson: London

 Dawson resigned from the Wesleyan ministry and entered the Congregational in 1892, Highbury Church, London.
 "The Congregational Church to which I was going give a larger opportunity to a free individualism, than any other church, but it was merciless to failure as my friends were quick to remind me." (p.271) In her memoir his daughter, Hilda wrote: "My farther decided to leave the Wesley Methodism, with its restrictions, furnished manses, and continually returning three-year moves with a growing family of children to be educated.
 Thus he accepted the call to a large congregational church (Highbury Quadrant) in North London in the residential suburb of Highbury.
 Here he would be returning not to the sordid and tragic London of the south side, but to semi suburban London, a London of green lawns, pleasant avenues, parks, and large comfortable homes with prosperous middle-class population.
 A pleasant place for his children to grow up in."

 The twelve years spent at Highbury were busy and transformative for Dawson.
 He was a prolific writer completing The Man Jesus Christ, The Quest of the Simple Life, and The House of Dreams as well as his first attempt at writing short stories, London Idylls.
-He wrote in Autobiography of a Mind that the Life of Christ Jesus was totally unsuccessful in England, but attracted attention in the United States; another The Quest of the Simple Life interested Theodore Roosevelt and his first deliberate attempt at short-story writing was read before publication, the that kindliest of critics, Sir Arthur Conan Doyle (p.
-292).
-He noting that "the great book which endures is not begotten in the womb of vanity" (p.
+He wrote in Autobiography of a Mind: "One, a life of Christ called The Man Christ Jesus, totally unsuccessful in England, attracted attention in the United States; another, The Quest of the Simple Life, interested Theodore Roosevelt and my first deliberate attempt at short-story writing was read before publication, to that kindliest of critics, Sir Arthur Conan Doyle." (pp.291-292) He noted that "the great book which endures is not begotten in the womb of vanity" (p.
 393), and "the whole pain of literary production lies in the sense of the disparity between aspiration and achievement; the joy is in the struggle to overcome it, the pain is in the failure to do so" (p.
 295).
 On his arrival at Highbury he was convinced that this home was where he would live for the rest of his life.
 By 1901 this feeling had begun to change.
 He had traveled to the Holy Land and had written Life of Christ.
-He wrote: "... it was a rather vague suspicion that I was being worked on by spiritual influences that lay beyond my control.
-Things were beginning to dissolve around me, at the foot trod on crumbling earth." (p.
+He wrote: "... it was a rather vague suspicion that I was being worked on by spiritual influences that lay beyond my control ...
+Things were beginning to dissolve around me, and the foot trod on crumbling earth." (p.
 309).